SneakyPeet/Dirtybase/README.md

 **Migrate**

-Compares version files to applied data store versions, and applies version files not yet applied to the data store.
+Compares version files to the applied data store versions, and applies version files not yet applied to the data store.

 `> migrate -db {database type} -cs {connection string} -vf {path to version script folder}`